-by Dr. Mary Ellen McCullen Cross County Veterinary Service
+by Guest Blogger, Dr. Mary Ellen McCullen Cross County Veterinary Service

 It is a typical busy Monday at the clinic.
 In two exam rooms, two black labs are waiting to begin their annual examinations complete with vaccinations and a heartworm test.
 In the first room, Frisky pants and paces.
 Terrified, she provided a fecal sample in her owner’s car on the way here.
 As I enter the room Frisky ignores the treats we offer and wedges her one hundred and five pound body under the owner’s chair.
 During the course of the exam Frisky shakes and pants.
 She needs three people to hold her still enough to draw the three drops of blood needed for a heartworm test.
 Finally, the owner’s annual chore is over and Frisky can return home.
 “She isn’t like this at home” the owner exclaims, while cleaning fur and saliva from her shirt.